Raúl G. Villaronga: Awards and decorations

 Among Villaronga's military decorations are the following:

 Civilian life

-After Villaronga retired from the military, he decided to make Killeen his home and went to work as a part-time professor at Central Texas College, where he taught logistics, math and computer science.
+After Villaronga retired from the United States Army in 1985, he decided to make Killeen his home and went to work as a part-time professor at Central Texas College, where he taught logistics, math and computer science.
 Unable to get a full-time position as a professor because he lacked a master's degree in education, he decided to work as a consultant for the Department of Defense and later for Brown & Root Services Corporation in Houston.
 Villaronga applied and was hired by the Texas Attorney General's Office in Austin, and served with the Child Support Enforcement Division.
 He designed and implemented a case tracking system that provided visibility as to what was happening to cases in each of the organizations involved with CSED.

 Political career

 Villaronga became interested in an ongoing situation between the citizens of Killeen and the members of the Killeen City Council which involved the building of a convention center and as a result ran for city council member in 1989.
 He served a 2-year term as city council member until 1991.

 In 1992, Villaronga successfully ran for mayor of Killeen.
 Villaronga, the first Puerto Rican to be elected mayor of a Texas city was sworn in office June 20, 1992.
 He eventually resigned from the OAG after serving his first term as mayor.
 As mayor, he served as the head of the City of Killeen government for all ceremonial purposes, and for the purposes of military law.
 Along with the council members, he was responsible for soliciting citizen views in forming these policies and interpreting them for the public.
 Villaronga successfully served for three consecutive terms and in 1998 stepped down as mayor in accordance with the term limits established by the city charter.
 During the years in which Villaronga served as mayor, he was involved with and responsible for the implementation of the following: